chuckcscccl/fixedstr/README.md

 zstr and tstr types with some reduced functionality.
 <br>

-Recent improvements also include a `Flexstr` type that uses an internal enum that can be either a fixed-capacity string or an owned String.

 #### Examples
 ```
   let a:str8 = str8::from("abcdef"); //a str8 can hold up to 7 bytes